espressif/esp-idf-diag/esp_idf_diag/data/purge/README.md

-# Purge format description for idf.py diag
+# Purge format description for esp-idf-diag

 Once diagnostic information is collected, the purge file is utilized to remove any sensitive data from the gathered files.
-By default, the purge file located at `tools/idf_py_actions/diag/purge/purge.yml` is used unless it is specified with the --purge argument, in which case the default file is not used.
+By default, the purge file located at `data/purge/purge.yml` is used unless it is specified with the --purge argument, in which case the default file is not used.

 ## Overview of Purge Structure